Rules and Eligibility

 What is the format of the competition?

 The competition will be a similar format to the TV show “The Voice”.
-Teams will begin by pitching to coaches and explaining why their venture deserves to be in the competition.
+After the initial application, the teams will be asked to attend The Audition where they will pitch to the selection panel Teams will begin by pitching to coaches and explaining why their venture deserves to be in the competition.
 Coaches will pick which teams they want to represent them in the following rounds.
 Each of the successive rounds will be based around specific themes like Customer Discovery, Product Market Fit, and a completed Business Model Canvas.
 Coaches will choose to eliminate teams in their portfolio after each round until they are down to one team each for the finals (4 teams total competing in the final).
 In the finals the winner will be determined by which business is most likely to succeed, had the greatest amount of success, and is the most viable business.

 I have limited business knowledge, am I still able to compete?